ClAy140/InfoSci301-DKU-Fall2024/Group_Project/Dataset/README.md

 2. **Voting Data**:
    - `*_preprocessed.csv` files are cleaned and normalized, suitable for immediate analysis.
-   - Refer to the `*_report.md` files for detailed documentation of data preprocessing and summaries.
+   - Refer to the `*_report.md` files for detailed documentation of summaries.

 ---